ohcnivek/unfortunately-my-thoughts/content/blog/lukewarm-christianity/index.md

 To answer this, I think we need to answer this first: ***"What purpose would 'moderately' following Christianity serve?"***

 It's the idea of doing the minimum while maximizing the benefit.
 It's the whole "buy low sell high" thing.
-Except "buying low" is settling for lukewarm faith, and "selling high" is the getting into heaven + having unlimited call a friends (God) in dire emergencies.
+Except "buying low" is settling for lukewarm faith, and "selling high" is the getting into heaven + having unlimited phone a friends (God) in dire emergencies.

 At least that's how it works in my head.
 We justify that it's ok because we luckily serve a good & merciful father, who looks past our transgressions.
 I really don't think I'm the only one that feels guilty after thinking like this.
 It almost feels like I'm taking advantage of God.